Stabilizer-Code Channel Transforms Beyond Repetition Codes for Improved Hashing Bounds: Results: skewed independent Pauli channels

 \section{Results: skewed independent Pauli channels}

 We report codes that improve $R_{\mathrm{ind}}$ over the baseline hashing bound $R_{\mathrm{hash}}=1-H(p_I,p_X,p_Y,p_Z)$ of the \emph{physical} channel.
-The results are shown in Figure~\ref{fig:hashing}\footnote{This version contains a fixed labeling error of the x-axis in Figure~\ref{fig:hashing}.}.
-For the skewed independent family \eqref{eq:indepXZ} with bias $\eta=9$, two regimes appear in our experiments.
+Importantly, the methods outlined in this paper work on all Pauli channels, yet, as of the time of this paper, a majority of the best codes found are the repetition codes documented in \cite{SmithSmolin2007DegeneratePauli}.
+We therefore highlight the skewed independent family \eqref{eq:indepXZ} with bias $\eta=9$ from \cite{SmithSmolin2007DegeneratePauli}, where we do find novel and interesting results.
+For this channel, two regimes appear in our experiments.
 At larger noise (hence low achievable rates), very low-rate transforms are needed and repetition-type constructions dominate, consistent with \cite{SmithSmolin2007DegeneratePauli}.
 However, at smaller noise (higher achievable rates), repetition codes are too low-rate to compete; instead we find improvements from high-rate codes, in particular the simple $\llbracket n,n-1\rrbracket$ family with a single stabilizer $Z_1Z_2\cdots Z_n$.
+This results is shown in Figure~\ref{fig:hashing}.
 Note that our search does find the $Z$-repetition code in the region where it has the largest achievable rate, but we plot the two families separately (as opposed to the true envelope found) for the purposes of comparing the two families of codes.

 These ``all-$Z$'' codes do not provide conventional error correction on their own (they mostly detect parity of $X$-type components), yet they reduce $H(L\mid S)$ in a regime where the baseline hashing bound is large and small conditional-entropy improvements provide rate gains.